atxwang/atxwang.github.io/_posts/2025/looksmaxxing.md

 [^1]: There was always an element of racial hatred in incel rhetoric.
 But this perception obfuscates the fact that a good portion of inceldom is non-white.
 The two most high-profile incel murderers, Elliot Rodger and Alek Minassian, were half-Asian and Armenian respectively.
-The misanthropic worldview of non-white incels is definitely informed
+The misanthropic worldview of non-white incels is definitely informed by the angst of unattainable whiteness.

 **The blackpill:  a primer**
 -